meet jake NeedhaM

 is probably the best known American writer almost no one

 -- Hong Kong Magazine

-I may be an American novelist, but my books are far better known in Europe and Asia than they are in the United States.
-My novels have been popular best-sellers in Europe and Asia going back twenty years now, but none of them has ever been published in the United States.
+I may be an American novelist, but my books are far better known outside the United States than they are in it.
+My novels have been popular best-sellers in Europe and Asia going back twenty years now, but none of them has ever been published in America.
 Maybe that's what Hong Kong Magazine meant by its slightly painful observation above about whatever public distinction my eleven books may have brought me.
 At least that's my story, and I'm sticking to it.

 And these are the people we live there with.

 So what else would you like to know?